-We have many customers that ask if what their pet cockatiels eat should be a concern.
-The answer is yes, however this question is something that is automatically not thought of, because bird owners assume it has already been thought out for us.
-It has, but with assumptions we will go over in the section below in, “The problem with all-seed diets.”
-What a cockatiel eats has a large impact for their health in many ways in the following ways.
+We have many customers that ask if what their pet cockatiels food should be a concern.
+The answer is yes, however, many bird owners assume this problem has already been figured out for them.
+It has, but with assumptions, we will go over in the section below in, “The problem with all-seed diets.”
+What a cockatiel eats has a large impact on their health in many ways in the following ways.

-In a pet context cockatiels are normally given seeds to eat, but just because we do or eat something does not mean we should be eating it!
-Nutritional considerations such as how much energy your cockatiel expends versus wild cockatiels should always be in mind, as they can develop heart disease from all-seed diets.
+Around the world cockatiels are normally given seeds to eat, but this initially was due to the lack of nutritional considerations such as how much energy your cockatiel expends versus wild cockatiels should always be in mind, as they can develop heart disease from all-seed diets.
 This is something we will explore in the section below dealing with all-seed diets.
 As well as how much Vitamin D is synthesized from sun exposure.

 Every part of a cockatiel’s diet has an impact on their health, whether it’s heart disease such as atherosclerosis, or obesity, we can be sure that the cockatiel diets that are given to our little companions will have a strong effect on how long they will stay with us and how happy they will be.
-Some sixty percent of bird autopsies show signs of nutritional deficiency, according to Valerie Campbell, D.V.M.
-These are serious and very sad realizations that are discovered through avian veterinary medicine science and an increasing interest in aves.
+Some 60% of bird autopsies show signs of nutritional deficiency, according to Valerie Campbell, D.V.M.
+These are serious and very sad realizations that are discovered through avian veterinary medicine science and an increasing interest in parrot nutrition.

 What exactly does my cockatiel naturally eat?

-In Australia a cockatiel makes use of the natural vegetation, seeds, fruits, and insects.
+In Australia, a cockatiel makes use of natural vegetation, seeds, fruits, and insects.
 A spectrum of a cockatiel’s diet from nature.